 There is no upper age limit.

 If you don’t want to do the full apprenticeship, you might prefer to choose one or more qualifications from the overall framework.
-Contact the Business Skills Hotline on 0845 60 661 60 for advice.
+Visit Careers Wales for more information.

 Other training opportunities

 Jobs Growth Wales Plus gives young people aged between 16 and 18 the skills, qualifications and experience they need to get a job or further training.

 Working Wales offers people specific advice and guidance with job hunting, training and funding opportunities.
 Tel: 0800 028 4844 or contact an adviser online.

 ReAct+ funding may be available to help you with training or retraining costs if you are over 18, live in Wales and have the right to live and work in the UK and either:

 - you’ve been made redundant or unemployed in the past 12 months

 - you’re 18–24 and not in education, employment or training.